How to Set Up an Offshore Trust in St. Kitts and Nevis

 These chameleon-like asset protection plans are regarded as the ideal vehicle for charitable purposes, estate planning and holding special financing vehicles.

-Nevis trusts are particularly appealing to high-net-worth individuals looking to shield their assets from creditors and are the perfect deterrent against predatory litigation.
+Nevis trusts are particularly appealing to high-net-worth individuals looking to shield their assets from creditors: they’re the perfect deterrent against predatory litigation.

-Predatory litigation operates on the principle that the potential rewards far outweigh the cost of litigation.
-But with a Nevis trust, the costs of litigation, in terms of time and expense, are prohibitive as any or all disputes will be expected to go through a Nevis court.
+Predatory litigation operates on the principle that the potential rewards far outweigh the cost.
+But with a Nevis trust, the costs of litigation, in terms of time and expense, are prohibitive as all disputes go through a Nevis court.

 A Nevis trust can also facilitate friction-free estate planning.
 The trust’s settlor can ensure the safe transfer of assets with little to no foreign interference or threat of legal action.